-- Use the +/- buttons on the Navigation Toolbar. - Use your mouse wheel to zoom in and out on the slide.
-When you use the Navigation Toolbar to zoom, the zoom is centered on your field of view.
-When you use the mouse wheel, the zoom is centered on your mouse cursor.
+- Use the +/- buttons on the Navigation Toolbar. - Use the mouse wheel to zoom in and out on the slide.
+When using the Navigation Toolbar to zoom, the zoom is centered on the field of view.
+When using the mouse wheel, the zoom is centered on the mouse cursor.
 At all times the text to the right of the 40x button will update to show the current resolution.

-At any time, you can select Fit (also located on the Navigation Toolbar), which will fit the entire scanned image to the application window.
+At any time, select Fit (also located on the Navigation Toolbar) to fit the entire scanned image to the application window.

-NOTE: No matter what resolution a slide has been scanned at, when you load a slide, it will display to "fit" to your screen size.
+No matter what resolution was used to scan a slide, when the slide is loaded, it will display to "fit" the screen size.